 A computer monitor provides the basic function of letting the user see the video output.
-LCD monitors have many advantage over the old CRT models — from weight to screen size — and are more often now differentiated by the overall size and the resolution of the screen, much as you’ll see in our review of the ViewSonic VX2252MH 22″ Full HD LED display.
+LCD monitors have many advantages over the old CRT models — from weight to screen size — and are more often now differentiated by the overall size and the resolution of the screen, much as you’ll see in our review of the ViewSonic VX2252MH 22″ Full HD LED display.
 But the image also needs to be sharp, clear and well-defined since video now shares the screen with computer graphics.
 If the monitor in use is Viewsonic’s 16:9 VG2732M-LED LCD Display, there’s not going to be anything to complain about.
 Another great choice is the Dell UltraSharp U2717D – Editor’s Choice/Best Value Computer Monitor.
 Or, simply take a look at our review of the best computer monitors.

 The inputs are on the back panel include VGA, DVI and a DisplayPort, plus a headphone jack (if not using the DisplayPort) for the built-in speakers.
 USB is also built-in (one up/down and two on the left side.

 The Viewsonic vg2732m-LED was a pleasure to use.
 I normally use two monitors, one a 20” and the other a 22” and so you’d think that a 27” wouldn’t make all that much difference — but it did.
 The amount of sheer “real estate” was astounding: on the 22” monitor I kept having windows for programs crowded into one another and so couldn’t leave more than 2 or 3 on the screen at a time.
 But that wasn’t the case with the VG2732M — in fact I made it the main monitor and “retired” the secondary monitor during the time I used it.

 Related: If you like this monitor, also check out our ViewSonic VP2468 review.